ibm-cloud-docs/assistant/failover.md

 With two instances, there are two topologies to consider:

-- **Active/active**: Both instances always serving traffic with the load sprayed between the two
+- **Active/active**: Both instances always serving traffic with the load sprayed between the two.
 - **Active/passive**: One instance is active and the passive site only receives traffic in the event of a failover.

 There are pros and cons to both approaches, and considerations specific to Watson Assistant are detailed in the sections that follow.